jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 ### Eprints RIOXXplus Integration

-Eprints RIOXXplus integration is appropriate only where your repository has the RIOXX plugin installed, it enables additional fields required by the [RIOXX application profile](http://rioxx.net/v2-0-final/) to be automatically populated by PubRouter.
+Eprints RIOXXplus integration is appropriate only where your repository has the RIOXX plugin installed, it enables additional fields required by the [RIOXX application profile](http://rioxx.net/v2-0-final/) to be automatically populated by Publications Router.

-In order to take advantage of PubRouter's RIOXXplus option your repository will need the [Jisc PubRouter RIOXXplus Connector Plugin](http://wiki.eprints.org/w/Jisc_Publications_Router) to be installed, and your PubRouter account set to "Eprints RIOXXplus” (via your Account Admin page).
+In order to take advantage of Publications Router's RIOXXplus option your repository will need the [Jisc Publications Router RIOXXplus Connector Plugin](http://wiki.eprints.org/w/Jisc_Publications_Router) to be installed, and your Publications Router account set to "Eprints RIOXXplus” (via your Account Admin page).

 ### Deposit Process

 The behaviour during an individual notification deposit is as follows:

-1. Metadata will be deposited as a new item into the collection you specified in your PubRouter account settings
+1. Metadata will be deposited as a new item into the collection you specified in your Publications Router account settings

 2. The raw metadata provided by the publisher may also be supplied as an XML file attached to the item

 3. If article fulltext files, such as PDFs, are available they will be attached to the item

-4. The item will be left in the sword user's workarea or review queue (depending on the deposit location selected on your PubRouter Account Admin page).
+4. The item will be left in the sword user's workarea or review queue (depending on the deposit location selected on your Publications Router Account Admin page).

 ## DSpace